thuannd1412/thuannd.aoe.github.io/_pages/about.md

 * 05/21/2020: Our paper "On Bounds and Closed Form Expressions for Capacities of Discrete Memoryless Channels with Invertible Positive Matrices" is published at IEEE Transactions on Vehicular Technology.

-* 05/12/2020: Wellcome you to this world - my second princess.
+* 05/12/2020: Finally, I met you.
+Wellcome you to this world - my second princess.
 Love you so much!

 * 03/31/2020: Our paper "Structure of Optimal Quantizer for Binary-Input Continuous-Output Channels with Output Constraints" is accepted at 2020 IEEE International Symposium on Information Theory (ISIT).